publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch18/schI/ptB/m__us_usc_t48_s1921.md

 >     “(a) The courts of the Federated States of Micronesia shall not exercise criminal jurisdiction over the Government of the United States, or its instrumentalities.

 >     “(b) The courts of the Federated States of Micronesia shall not exercise criminal jurisdiction over any person if the Government of the United States provides notification to the Government of the Federated States of Micronesia that such person was acting on behalf of the Government of the United States, for actions taken in furtherance of section 221 or 224 of this Compact, as amended,, \[sic\] or any other provision of law authorizing financial, program, or service assistance to the Federated States of Micronesia. \[As amended [Pub.
-L. 110–229, title VIII, § 806(b)(1)(C)][/us/pl/110/229/s806/b/1/C], May 8, 2008, [122 Stat.
+L. 110–229, title VIII][/us/pl/110/229/tVIII], § 806(b)(1)(C), May 8, 2008, [122 Stat.
 872][/us/stat/122/872].\]

 > “TITLE TWO __“ECONOMIC RELATIONS__